harsh183/sail21-whacky-web-bots/slides.md

 ---

-# What do people use web browser automation for
+# Uses

 * Testing systems automatically

 * Gathering information from the internet.
-Mmajority of the information on the internet doesn't actually doesn't end up in an API.
+Most of the internet is not on an API.

 * Making many poorly organized resources more accessible.

 ---

-# <!-- fit --> Opening browsers
+# <!-- fit --> Opening Browsers
 ---

 # Setup Python (15 minutes)